Meet the Night Owls

 Craig Lewis has been fascinated with circus arts since he taught himself to juggle at age 10.
 He has since pursued training in aerial arts and juggling through San Francisco Circus Center, Aerial Space in Asheville, NC, and the Aerial Dance program at East Tennessee State University.
 In 2013, he founded Night Owl Circus Arts in Johnson City, TN, where he enjoys directing performances, and helping people of all fitness levels and backgrounds achieve their goals in circus arts.
 He has a degree in Digital Media from ETSU, and he is also the owner of Craig Lewis Weddings, where he works as a professional wedding DJ and MC.

 Caitlin's love for aerial started from an Instagram post.
 She was so mesmerized by it that she instantly went to Google to find a studio in the area that taught aerial silks.
 She stumbled across Night Owl Circus arts where she signed up for her first class and was immediately hooked.
 Growing up she always wanted to be a ballerina but was never allowed to take classes.
 She loved the gracefulness of ballet dancers and envied it as a child.
 Her favorite thing about aerial is being able to complete complex moves and be graceful while doing them.
-Caitlin is a mother to two beautiful children: four-year-old Colt, and one-year-old Cora.
+Caitlin is a mother to two beautiful children: five-year-old Colt, and one-year-old Cora.
 She hopes they will one day take aerial classes too, and fall in love with aerial like she did.
 Caitlin works as an Administrative Assistant in the Division of Health Professions at Northeast State Community College.

 Rhianna Smith is a professional actor, dancer, and aerialist originally from Johnson City, TN.
 She recently completed the MFA in Physical Theatre with Accademia dell'Arte in Arezzo, Italy, and also holds the BA in Theatre Arts from Hollins University.
 Past professional credits include Tecumseh!
 Outdoor Drama, National Theatre for Children, Prairie Fire Children's Theatre, The Public Theatre, and Marin Shakespeare Company.
 International credits include residencies with FLIC Scuola di Circo in Torino, Famile Floz in Berlin, and Divaldo Continuo in the Czech Republic.
 She has also trained extensively in Aerial Silks practice and performance, primarily with Night Owl Circus Arts.
 Rhianna was the Artistic Director for Serendipity, and teaches flexibility and improvisational character development for aerialists.